sr-murthy/continuedfractions/docs/sources/rational-points.rst

    ...
    ValueError: A `RationalPoint` object must be specified as a pair of rational numbers `r` and `s`, each of type either integer (`int`), or fraction (`Fraction` or `ContinuedFraction`).

-Note that the zero rational point :math:`(0, 0)` can also be obtained via the :py:meth:`~continuedfractions.rational_points.RationalPoint.zero` class method:
+The zero rational point :math:`(0, 0)` can also be obtained via the :py:meth:`~continuedfractions.rational_points.RationalPoint.zero` class method:

 .. code:: python